 That’s why, in this article, I’m going to break it all down for you.

-I’m going to explain exactly what print resolution is, why it matters, and how you can choose the perfect resolution for printing your photos.
+I will explain exactly what print resolution is, why it matters, and how you can choose the perfect resolution for printing your photos.

 What Is Photo Resolution for Printing?

 Photo resolution–specifically when referring to photo resolution in print–refers to the amount of information included in a final print.

 This is often referenced in terms of DPI, or dots per inch.

 After all, a print is literally just thousands of tiny dots, all blending to create a lifelike image when viewed from a certain distance.
 If you took a strong enough magnifying glass or microscope, and you examined a standard photo print, you’d see plenty of tiny dots, each corresponding to different colors in an image.